Uniqueness of the zeta transformation in operator K-theory: Introduction

 Classification problems have been a prevailing theme in operator algebras since the beginning of the subject.
 In the framework of C$^\ast$-algebras, Elliott's conjecture on the classification of simple nuclear C$^\ast$-algebras via $K$-theoretic and tracial data, cf. \cite{Elliott:ICM}, has been a major endeavor in the field over the last few decades.
 The collective effort of the C$^\ast$-algebra community culminated in the classification of unital separable simple nuclear C$^\ast$-algebras tensorially absorbing the Jiang--Su algebra $\mathcal{Z}$ from \cite{JiangSu} and which satisfy the Universal Coefficient Theorem of \cite{UCT}; see e.g. \cite{Kirchberg, Phillips, GLN1, GLN2, EGLN, TWW, CETWW} for an inexhaustive list.
 The final statement is recorded as Corollary~D in \cite{CETWW}.
 Further, Section~$1.2$ in \cite{Class} is recommended for a more detailed historical overview.

-However, for applications, one often seeks to not only capture the isomorphism type of the C$^\ast$-algebras, but the structure of the morphisms as well.
-For C$^\ast$-algebras $A$ and $B$ in the aforementioned class, a complete description of the approximate unitary equivalence classes of the unital embeddings $A\rightarrow B$ was independently obtained in \cite{Class} and \cite{GLN:zeta}.
-More precisely, each pair of unital embeddings $\varphi, \psi \colon A \rightarrow B$ are approximately unitarily equivalent if and only if their $K$-theory $K_*$, $K_\ast(\, \cdot \, ; \Z/n\Z)$, $n \geq 2$, Hausdorffized unitary algebraic $K_1$-groups $\Ka$ and trace simplices agree.
+However, for applications, one often seeks to not only capture the isomorphism type of the C$^\ast$-algebras, but moreover the structure of the morphisms as well.
+For two C$^\ast$-algebras $A$ and $B$ in the aforementioned class, a complete description of the approximate unitary equivalence classes of the unital embeddings $A\rightarrow B$ was independently obtained in \cite{Class} and \cite{GLN:zeta}.
+More precisely, unital embeddings $\varphi, \psi \colon A \rightarrow B$ are approximately unitarily equivalent if and only if their $K$-theory $K_*$, $K_\ast(\, \cdot \, ; \Z/n\Z)$, $n \geq 2$, Hausdorffized unitary algebraic $K_1$-groups $\Ka$ and trace simplices agree.

 The range of the invariant is more subtle.
 Computing the range amounts to identifying when a morphism on the invariant lifts to a $^\ast$-homomorphism between the involved C$^\ast$-algebras $A$ and $B$.
 There are obstructions to lifting given by certain natural transformations connecting the components of the invariant.
 In the traceless setting such as in \cite{Kirchberg, Phillips}, the morphisms between $K_*$ and $K_*(\,\cdot\,;\mathbb Z/n\Z)$ which admit lifts are precisely those compatible with the \emph{Bockstein operatations}, see \cite{Bodig1,Bodig2}.